Overview

 For a half-time position:

 When using annual-rate setup, enter rate and annual adjustments with that method in mind.
-A $2.00 base-rate adjustment would behave like $2.00 to the annual rate, not $2.00 per hour.
+A $2.00 wage-rate adjustment behaves like $2.00 added to the annual rate, not $2.00 per hour.

 Wage source priority